 Essential Duties & Responsibilities

-- Work with the director to ensure close collaboration with other programs and staff, convene cross-program working groups as needed, to advance research and respond to grantmaking opportunities;
+- Work with supervisor(s) to ensure close collaboration with other projects, convene cross-program collaborations as needed to advance strategic grantmaking opportunities;

-- Stay abreast of developments in the field through research and attendance of conferences and/or meetings;
+- Stay abreast of developments in the field through research and attendance at conferences and/or meetings;

-- Write strategy/position papers that provide direction on policy issues impacting the field and/or offer suggestions about strategic program development for funders and grantees;
+- Write strategy/position papers that provide direction on policy and capacity-building issues impacting the field and/or offer suggestions about strategic project development;

-- Perform special assignments, including participation with other Foundations programs and foundation task forces and working groups;
+- Perform special assignments, including participation in other Open Society program and foundation task forces and working groups;

 - Build and establish strategic relationships with other philanthropic partners and NGOs;

-- Manage financial and budget reports to track portfolio grant and operational spending;
+- Manage financial and budget reports to track grant and project spending;

-- Assist in the planning and developing of annual budget.
+- Assist in planning and development of annual budgets.

 Education / Experience

-Bachelor’s degree (BA) from a four-year college or university and five to eight years relevant experience and/or training; or equivalent combination of education and experience.
+- Bachelor’s degree from a four-year college or university and five to eight years relevant experience and/or training in public health, life or health sciences, pharmacy, law, or medicine, or equivalent combination of education and experience;

 - NGO experience essential;